Henry Ward Beecher: In popular culture

 Beecher Cascades on Crawford Brook in Carroll, New Hampshire, is named for him.
 It is rumored that he slipped and fell into the brook there on a visit.

 In March 1993, a new musical, Loving Henry, inspired by the Beecher–Tilton scandal, was presented at the First Presbyterian Church of Brooklyn.
 It was written by Dick Turmail and Clinton Corbett, with the music composed by jazz violinist Noel Pointer.

-In the 1997 film Good Will Hunting, Will (played by Matt Damon) cites Proverbs from the Plymouth Pulpit during his trial.
+In the 1997 film Good Will Hunting, Will, played by Matt Damon, cites Proverbs from the Plymouth Pulpit during his trial.

+In a 2012 book, and a 2017 film based on it, both called Wonder, the lead character is awarded a Henry Ward Beecher Medal for his strength and courage throughout the school year.
+This takes place at a school called Beecher Prep.

+In Arthur Conan Doyle's Sherlock Holmes story, "The Cardboard Box", Dr. Watson has a portrait of Henry Ward Beecher above his bookcase.
+To this he adds one of General Charles George Gordon.
+This tells us much about Watson's character, notably his Christian faith allied with progressive and tolerant liberalism and broadly conceived Anglo-American patriotism.